ucsf-wynton/wynton-website-hpc/docs/hpc/index.md

 **Please note**, _all_ Protected (P3 and P4) data will be removed by
 {{ site.data.specs.protected_eol }}.
 P4 data, which includes Protected Health Information
 (PHI), is prohibited as of 2025-07-08.
-Users with Wynton Protected account should prioritize removing remaining Protected data from Wynton.
+Users with Wynton Protected accounts should prioritize removing remaining Protected data from Wynton.
 See "[Wynton Protected]" for UCSF's P1-P4 classification standards and UCSF alternatives for storing Protected data.